clickstorm/cs_seo/Documentation/Administrator/Installation/Index.rst

 #.
 Insert a domain record at the root page.
 #.
 Make some initial configurations, see :ref:`c_configuration`.
 #.
 Run the Scheduler Task to evaluate all pages initially, see :ref:`scheduler`.
 #.
-Take a look to :ref:`admin-faq`.
-Be aware that we force L=0 in URLs.
+Take a look to :ref:`admin-faq`. **Be aware** that we force L=0 in URLs.
+Furthermore we fill in the speaking path
+   segment of realURL.
+See :ref:`basic.realURLAutoConf` if you don't need this.

 |img-1|